GitauHarrison/notes/02_django/03_templates.md

 ### Further Page Improvements

 We can improve the appearance of the `home` page a bit more.
 At the moment, it is not attractive.
-We have already defined custom styles that includes visual improvements to the home page in `main.css`.
+We have already defined custom styles that include visual improvements to the home page in `main.css`.
 We now need to use them by making slight modifications to the `home.html` file.

 ```html
 <!-- blog/templates/blog/home.html -->